enterspeedhq/enterspeed-docs/docs/transform/designing-a-schema.md

 First, we give our new property a name.
 Let's simply call it **title**.

-Lastly, we need to set the **value** for this property.
+Next, we need to set the **value** for this property.
 We do this by mapping to the data we wish to use from our **sourceEntityTypes**, which we defined earlier.

 :::info
 Click the **Source entities** button on the Schema page and click View next to the Source you want to use.
 Here you can see all the available data.